Life Sketch

 Peery followed the Lord’s counsel to avoid idleness.
 He said wasting time was the last thing he wanted himself or his family to do.
 “Constructive activity creates real happiness and zest for life,” Peery said.

 He spent his time and found his happiness and zest for life in serving others.
-He is remembered for his untiring dedication to friends, community, church, and country.
+He is remembered for his untiring dedication to friends, community, faith, and country.

 Friend to All